 2. Plan a Race

 Jogging and running are great forms of cardiovascular exercise, and all you need to start are some running shoes!
 Picking a race to participate in can also give you a goal to strive for.
 Many family fun runs even offer a 1K option for kids.
-“Start slow and short, then increase your distance as you build up endurance,” advises Neal Spears, MD, pediatrician at CHI St. Joseph & Texas A&M Health Network in South College Station.
+“Start slow and short, then increase your distance as you build up endurance,” advises Neal Spears, MD, pediatrician at St. Joseph & Texas A&M Health Network in South College Station.

 3. Splash Around